internet-of-plants/blog/_drafts/2015-02-02-what-is-coap.md

 **Note:** Other participants include intermediaries such as proxies which are not discussed here.
 {: .alert .alert-info }

-Each endpoint is uniquely identified by a the triplet `(IP, Port, Transport Layer Security)`, the latter two being optional.
+Each endpoint is uniquely identified by a the triplet `(IP, Port, Transport Layer Security)`, the latter two being optional, defaulting to `5683` and `None` respectively.
 Every type of information a CoAP endpoint has to offer is called a *resource*.
 These resources are identified by a Unique Resource Identifier (URI), which resembles (but is completely unrelated to) a filesystem path.
 With endpoint information included, a CoAP URI might look something like this:

-    coap://[fe80::c2ff:febc:139c]:1234/example/resource
+    coap://[fe80::c2ff:febc:139c]:1234/foo/bar

+The IPv6 address and port identify the endpoint that provides the `foo` resource. `bar` is a sub-resource of `foo`.

+**Note:** Literal IPv6 address in a URI have to be enclosed in `[...]` according to [RFC 2732](https://tools.ietf.org/html/rfc2732).
+{: .alert .alert-info }

 # Request methods